recoverysource/recoverysource.io/aamod/new.rst

 Meeting Guide App
 ~~~~~~~~~~~~~~~~~

-AA Mod produces a JSON file that can be used by the `Meeting Guide`_ phone application.
+AAMod produces a JSON file that can be used by the `Meeting Guide`_ phone application.

 This file will be available at: https://yourdomain.tld/meeting-times.json